jsnbly/milestone3/README.md

 User Registration Page:  Allows the user to create a user account
 User Login Page:  Allows the user to Login to their existing account
 User Profile Page: Shows list of User created Recipies
-Search Box in Nav Bar: Allows the user to search for recipes
+Pagination: Built into the Search and Recipe page to allow easier navigation Search Box in Nav Bar: Allows the user to search for recipes
 Nav Bar: Quick access to Login, Logout, Search, Shop
 Vote Link: Allows user to Vote from recipe